Fannibals/S2/KT/Workshop1.md

 ### 4. "where to eat for dinner?"

 ### 5. regular expression
++ https://regexr.com/ website for exercising regex
 + (a) /[a-zA-Z]+/
   - One or More (english) letter charactes
     - +: >=1
     - ?: 0/1
     - *: >=0
+  - take care of the difference between /[a-z]/ and /[a-z]+/
 + (b) /^[A-Za-z][a-z]*$/
   - starting from an english letter, and end with zero or more repeting small english letter
   - **333 or 369???**